fabiolnh/ddd/README.md

 The concept of Tactical is: Get the business rules and distribute it with these separation\:

 1) **Entity**: Represent a business rule.
 Abstract independent rules.
 They have IDENTITY, STATE and suffer MUTATION in time.
-    * It has identity and change the status as pass the time.
+    * It has an identity and change the status as pass the time.
     * Ex: A Purchase in an online store.
 It can change status to approved, disapproved, delivered, canceled, in transit, etc. (UUID could be the identity.
 State can be the status.
 Mutation could be any value in it).
     * Ex2: Account (It can change the status to blocked, password changed, etc)
     * Ex3: Ride (It can change the status to in transit, finished, etc. after finished, the traffic value is updated)
 2) **Value Objects**: There is an independent business rule, too.
 However, it protects the value to be consistent.
 You do not modify the value.
 It is always immutable, the change implics in its substitution.
 They are identified by its value, not the identity (as Entity is).
-You do not modify the Value, you re instantiate it.
+You do not modify the Value, you re-instantiate it.
     * Represents one or more values, are immutable and when instantiates, they are re instantiated
     * Value Objects can be independent.
 You can use it in other Entities
     * Ex: CPF, Password, Color, Coordinate, Email, etc. (you have to send the rule to inside this object.
 Ex: a regex of cpf in the constructor inside of the Value Object "CPF).
 Then, everytime that you want to change its value, you instantiate it again.
 3) **Domain Service**: Does specific tasks in the domain that do not have state.
     * It is indicated when an operation that you want to execute **does not fit in an Entity or in a Value Object**.
     * This rule has to not fit in another place.
-If there is a Value Object that has more sense, put it in Value Object and does not separate it in "Domain Service".
+If there is a Value Object that has more sense, put it in the Value Object and does not separate it in "Domain Service".
     * Abstracts business rules that are not a part of an entity or a value object
     * Ex: DistanceCalculator: get two coordinates and calculate.
 (You can put it inside the Value Object "Ride" or put it outside as "Domain Service".
     * Ex2: TokenGenerator: generate a token according to the email.